open/close all folders

 - Justice League did this occasionally, in one case with Batman and Superman fighting some sports-themed villains while casually talking about Captain Marvel.
 Apparently they're so caught up in the conversation they forget what the bad guys were even after in the first place.

 - The Box Ghost from Danny Phantom.
+Until he gets his hands on ''Pandora's Box'.

 - The general census amongst Static Shock fans was that, should Carmendillo make appearance, he usually fills this role.